Search for anything...

 • Motorcycle navigation for the twisty road to adventure

-• Rugged, glove friendly, Sunlight readable 4.3 inch display; resistant to fuel vapors, UV Rays and harsh weather
+• Rugged, glove-friendly, Sunlight-readable 4.
+3 display; resistant to fuel vapors, UV Rays and harsh weather

-• Pair with a compatible smartphone for hands free calling, smart notifications through the free Smartphone Link app, easily share GPX files for group rides
+• Stay connected: pair with a compatible smartphone for hands-free calling, get smart notifications through the free Smartphone Link app, and easily share GPX files for group rides

 • Access free Live services for traffic and weather using the smartphone link app